treetree0211/cmpe202/lab4/output/README.md

-**2. Observer Design Pattern**
+**2. State Pattern && Observer Design Pattern**

-I used observer design pattern.
-The observer is waitlistManagementSystem.
-Whenever the tablemanagement receives <br>
+I used both state pattern and observer design pattern.

-table updated status, it will notify waitlistManagementSystem observer, and the observer will send message to customers <br>
+##For the state Pattern, the table has state ready and state not available.
+When table's state becomes available and tablemanagementsystem get its state, tablemanagementsystem will know if a needed table is ready.

-for futher interactions.
+##For the observer Pattern, the observer is waitlistManagementSystem.
+Whenever the tablemanagement receives table updated status, it will notify waitlistManagementSystem observer, and the observer will send message to customers for futher interactions.